 An easier solution would be to paint over the painted brick with a different color or use the Brick-Anew Paint Kit to get a “real brick” look instead of a painted look.
 If you decide that taking paint off your brick is what you need to do, here are some general guidelines:

 If you have a large amount of brick, you might want to hire a professional since the process requires so much time and effort.

 If you have only a small amount of brick, you can do the project yourself.
 Try to find some Paint Stripping products that don’t have such harsh fumes as some from the past.
 Also, try not to be tempted to sandblast the brick or apply a heavy-duty power wash to the brick since it might damage the bricks’ surface.
 There are gel and paste compounds that are excellent for removing old paint.
 Fabric based peeling strips can help as well.
-One product I’ve seen called Strip Away looks like it can do a pretty good job.
+One product I’ve seen called Peel Away looks like it can do a pretty good job.